seshkanuri/pay2mate/README.md

 # Echeck-System
-This is a private effort and yo do not have access to this code.
+This is private and yo do not have access to this code.